 Other government and community support services

 Better Start for Children with Disability helps with early intervention services for children with disability.

-Disability Services Australia provides information on employment and community support services for people with a disability.
+Disability Services Australia has advice on employment and community support services for people with a disability.

 healthdirect has advice on health and wellbeing.

 JobAccess offers help and workplace solutions for people with a disability looking for work and their employers.

 National Disability Insurance Scheme helps people with significant and permanent disability, including their families and carers.

 Helping Children with Autism package helps children with Autism Spectrum Disorders, including their families and carers.